Frequently Asked Questions

 What are the benefits of CBD Oil?

-Your body has a natural system of cannabinoid receptors (endocannabinoid system) that exist in your immune system, central nervous system, lungs, kidneys, liver, and other key areas.
-These receptors help you regulate pain sensations, mood, appetite, and memory.
-For many people, these receptors have gotten out of balance, resulting in pain and mood disorders, among other things.
-CBD interacts with cannabinoid receptors to naturally return balance to the system, in turn helping to potentially reduce inflammation and pain, and help ease mood imbalances related to anxiety and stress.
+Your body has a natural system of cannabinoid receptors (endocannabinoid system)that exist in your immune system, central nervous system, lungs, kidneys, liver, and other key areas.
+For many people, these receptors have gotten out of balance.
+CBD oil interacts with cannabinoid receptors to naturally return balance to the system.

 What are CBD oil side effects?